 - 3. Select an item and take it off using one of the following methods: - Locate the item in the list and then double-click (or drag and drop) the item to take it off. - Click [Search] to open the Search field, in which you can enter search criteria for the item.
-After you find it, double-click (or drag and drop) the item to take it off. - Right-click and select Sort item list by then select an option from the drop-down list to organize the list in a different sort order.
+After you find it, double-click (or drag and drop) the item to take it off. - Right-click, select Sort item list by, and then select an option from the list to organize the list in a different sort order.
 You can sort by phase/item or description.
 You can also use a custom sort based on WBS codes.
 Locate the item in the list and then double-click (or drag and drop) the item to take it off. - 4.
 Take off additional items in the same manner.
 You can select multiple items in the list. - 5.
 Enter or calculate the item takeoff quantities.
-To calculate quantities you can: - · Use the calculator. - Use formulas. - · Manually enter quantities. - 6.
-You can also right-click in the takeoff Quantity column to select these additional options: - Use Enter Dimensions.
-This option is only available after you use your mouse to select multiple cells in the Quantity column. - Use On-Screen Takeoff (if you have a license for the ePlan On-Screen Takeoff Integrator).
+To calculate quantities you can: - · Use the calculator. - · Use formulas. - Manually enter quantities. - 6.
+You can also right-click in the takeoff Quantity column to use the Enter Dimensions option.

+Note: This option is available only after you use your mouse to select multiple cells in the Quantity column.